“First Nation Food Sovereignty” Documentary

 Meet the Filmmaker

-Levi-Joel Tamou is from the Kuku Yalanji Nation, Bulgun Warra Tribe in Cape York and Ngati Ruanui, Taranaki, Aotearoa and the Founder and Director of the Indigenous Futures Foundation.
+Levi-Joel Tamou is a Kuku Yalanji man from the Bulgun Warra Tribe of Cape York, Ngati Ruanui from Taranaki, Aotearoa and born in far north QLD.
+As the Founder and Director of the Indigenous Futures Foundation, his work is rooted in practical action.

-Today, his work moves beyond service delivery to focus on systems change — redesigning how food, funding and opportunity flow through communities.
-He believes true impact is achieved when communities own the infrastructure, the knowledge and the decision-making that sustain them.
+Today he is focused on the mechanics of change by redesigning how food, funding, and opportunity flow through our communities.
+He believes that true impact happens only when communities own the infrastructure and the decisions that sustain them.

-Grounded in slow relationship-building and cultural authority, his philosophy is simple yet transformative: our people deserve to be nourished — in body, mind, spirit and Country — and the systems around us should be built to make that inevitable.
+His philosophy is simple.
+Our people deserve to be nourished in body, mind, spirit, and Country, and the systems around us must be built to ensure that happens.